-Transportation injuries are the third leading cause of injuries seen at emergency departments and the second leading cause of injury mortality.
-In 2018, 23,518 Albertans were seen at emergency departments.
-Transportation injuries include pedestrians, cycling, motor vehicles and other forms of transportation.
-Transportation injuries are preventable.
-Transportation prevention tools are available.
+Transportation injuries are the fourth leading cause of injuries seen at emergency departments and the second leading cause of injury death.
+In 2022, 36,971 Albertans were seen at emergency departments for transportation injuries.
+These include people injured as pedestrians, cyclists, motor vehicle drivers and passengers as well as other forms of transportation.
+Transportation injuries are preventable - a variety of transportation safety resources are available.

 - Proper use of a car seat reduces the likelihood of a child being injured or killed in a crash.
 Encourage your client to learn more about child passenger safety to make sure their child is safely buckled up.
 Read more, visit Child Passenger Safety.